SubversionRando/SubversionRando/readme.txt

 simple readme for now

 1.download this repository
-2.place a copy of the Subversion 1.1 rom in the roms folder - it must be named Subversion.smc 3.run Main.py in console
+2.place a copy of the Subversion 1.1 rom in the roms folder - it must be named Subversion11.sfc 3.run Main.py in console

 This should create a randomized rom with the given name in the roms folder and a spoiler log (.txt) in the spoilers folder.